 - It dries quickly and retains its shape.

-- Nylon finds its application in seat belts of car, sleeping bags, socks, ropes, etc.
+- Nylon finds its application in seat belts of cars, sleeping bags, socks, ropes, etc.

 - Nylon is also used in ropes for rock climbing, making parachutes and fishing nets.

 - This type of synthetic fibre is obtained from coal, water, air and petroleum.

 - Polyester is made from repeating units of a chemical known as esters.

-- Polyester is easy to wash and it remains wrinkle-free and it is quite suitable in making dress material.
+- Polyester is easy to wash and remains wrinkle-free and is quite suitable for making dress material.

 - Polyester retains its shape and remains crisp.